isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 - All plotting components under the Plot settings should be disabled when user views a shared workbook; however, 'Plot by' and 'Plot as Log' were not.
 This has been fixed.

+- On analysis plots for workbooks, sometimes the y-axis tick marks would overlap the y-axis label when using the zoom out feature. this has been fixed.

+- On the Create Cohorts - Filters page, when using the program TARGET with the filter Days to Birth, the Total Number of Cases and Total Number of Samples were not displaying.
+Also, the Save As New Cohort button was disabled.
+This has been corrected.